fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 end
 ```

-2. In the following snippet, to what value is the name `/a` bound to, according to the PostScript interpreter.
+2. In the following snippet, what value is the name `a` bound to, according to the PostScript interpreter.

 ```ps
 3 dict begin